-If a financial asset is held either to obtain a contractual cash flow (Hold to Collect) or to obtain a contractual cash flow or for sale (Hold to Collect and Sell), then an assessment to determine whether contractual cash flows are solely payments of principal and interest on principle amount outstanding at initial recognition is required to determine the appropriate classification category of cash flows.
+If a financial asset is held either to obtain contractual cash flows (Hold to Collect) or to obtain contractual cash flows or to sell (Hold to Collect and Sell), then an assessment to determine whether contractual cash flows are solely payments of principal and interest on principle amount outstanding at initial recognition is required to determine the appropriate classification category of cash flows.

-Contractual cash flows, that are SPPI on the principle amount outstanding is determined by the basic lending agreement.
+Contractual cash flows, that are SPPI on the principal amount outstanding are determined by the basic loan agreement.
 Interest is a consideration for the time value of money and the credit risk associated with principal amount outstanding during the particular period of time.
 It can also include a consideration for other basic lending risks (e.g. liquidity risk) and costs (e.g. administrative costs) associated with holding a financial asset for a particular period of time; and a profit margin that is consistent with a basic lending arrangement.